challengezwb/gator-draw/README.md

 # gator-draw
-A CNN and Bidimentional LSTM model for drawing classification A website interface for user drawing
+A website interface for user drawing with a CNN and Bidimentional LSTM model for drawing classification